Best Budget Miter Saws under $200 – Reviews & Guide 2023

 1. Metabo HPT 12-inch Compound Miter Saw – Best Overall

-Coming in at the top of our list is the Metabo HPT 12-inch Compound Miter Saw.
+Coming in at the top of our list of the best budget miter saws under $200 is the Metabo HPT 12-inch Compound Miter Saw.
 If you see this saw referred to as the Hitachi, just know that Hitachi is now called Metabo.
 This saw earned our top spot for several different reasons; it has some great features and is well-liked by many homeowners and professionals.

 The C12FDHS has a 15-amp motor designed for cutting heavy materials.
 You will not be slowed down at all, using this saw with thick or difficult to cut material.
 There is a vice clamping system in place on this saw, so you won’t need to rig up your own.